Germany floods: Government announces financial aid for victims | DW | 21.07.2021

 The damage caused by the torrential rains shocked officials and left residents reeling as they seek to rebuild their lives.

-After the cabinet meeting, Finance Minister Olaf Scholz said that the federal government agreed to allocate €200 million in emergency aid funding.
+After the cabinet meeting, Finance Minister Olaf Scholz said that the federal government agreed to allocate €200 million ($235.5 million) in emergency aid funding.

-German news agency dpa had earlier reported that an initial relief package of €400 million ($471 million) was expected, with half coming from the federal government and the rest from state governments.
+German news agency dpa had earlier reported that an initial relief package of €400 million was expected, with half coming from the federal government and the rest from state governments.

 Later on, a much larger package worth billions to rebuild essential infrastructure is anticipated.
 While the damage is still being assessed, it is believed the damage to roads and rail networks will tally up to be at least €2 billion.